Elizabeth Pierrepont

+Career

 She was a daughter of Henry Pierrepont and Frances Cavendish.
 Her parents' home was Holme Pierrepont Hall near Nottingham.
 She was a granddaughter of Bess of Hardwick.

+A French diplomat Guillaume de l'Aubespine de Châteauneuf wrote that she was a niece of the Earl of Shrewsbury and had joined the household of Mary, Queen of Scots, in England at a young age.
+She ate at Mary's table and slept with her.

-Elizabeth Pierrepont joined the household of Mary, Queen of Scots in England at a young age.
-When Mary, Queen of Scots was at Worksop Manor in September 1583, she wrote a letter to "Bess Pierpont", who was at home with her family.
-Mary thanked her for a letter and a gift, and was going to give her a black gown with a "garniture" of jewellery or trimming for her to wear, ordered from London.
+When Mary was at Worksop Manor in September 1583, she wrote a letter to "Bess Pierpont", who was at home with her family.
+Mary thanked her for a letter and a gift, and was going to give her a black gown with a "garniture" or trimmings for her to wear with it, ordered from London.

 Mary's keeper Ralph Sadler described her father as a "peevish Papist" to Francis Walsingham.
 Her father in April 1585 had written inviting her to come to visit them at Woodhouse, relatively close to Tutbury Castle, before they moved further away.
 He had expected her to come straight away and sent his servant with a bag for her night things.
 Sadler did not like this at all.
 He told Henry Pierrepont's servant that they should have written to him first, and it was a shame that the young maiden was "nourished and brought up here in Popery".

+Pierrepont and the French secretary

 Pierrepont seems to have had a relationship with Mary's French secretary Claude Nau, and in April 1586 he sent a friend to discuss marriage with her father.
+Nau sent letters about the marriage negotiations to a secretary of the French ambassador called Cordaillot.
+The letters were carried by the double agent Gilbert Gifford alias Cornelius.

-Mary was in favour of her marriage now she was 17 and thought married life would improve her figure, that keeping her in the household unmarried might incur the disapproval of Bess of Hardwick, and her marriage would help "bring forward" her younger sister Grace Pierrepont.
-The marriage did not take place.
+Mary was not at first in favour of this marriage.
+She wrote that when Pierrepont was 17 she could be married and thought married life would improve her figure, and that keeping her in the household unmarried might incur the disapproval of Bess of Hardwick.
+Her marriage would also help "bring forward" her younger sister Grace Pierrepont.
+The marriage to Nau did not take place.
 Nau's English servant had been a member of Henry Pierrepont's household.